-300 trucks a day take their fill of sand at a mine on the Sone River in Bihar state. | Prices are up sharply as sand mining is halted for 3 months during rainy season.
+Prices are up sharply and sand mining is becoming ever more profitable.
 Sand is a lucrative commodity in India.
 It fuels a black market for the illegal strip-mining of waterways.
 Profits from India’s construction boom help keep the sand mining frontier lawless.
 Sand miners have killed those who oppose them.

 Our modern world is built on sand: concrete, paved roads, ceramics, metallurgy, petroleum fracking, even the glass on smart phones.
 River sand is best: desert sand is too rounded to serve as industrial binding agents, and marine sand is corrosive. |